grv07/grv07.github.io/index.md

 ##### Achievement / Task
 - Working as a full-stack developer at Google(Offshore Development Center) on behalf of GlobalLogic.
+- Contributing directly to Google codebase.
-- Working on public-facing project Blogger.com
+- Working on public-facing project Blogger.com.
+- Writing unit test cases and test cases for UI as well.
+- I have been rigorously involved in code reviews.
 - Working on an internal Chrome extension.
 - Won individual excellence award for the year 2018-2019.
 - Handle multiple projects with different managers and on different technology stacks.
   Go, Python, JavaScript, Polymer1.0, Polymer2.0, GCP Task Queue